Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Data and methods

 \subsection{Sérsic model fitting with \texttt{Galfit}}

-In the MER catalogue, the Sérsic parameters of galaxies are estimated through fitting each source cutout with \texttt{SourceXtractor++} runs included in the pipeline.
-We compare the obtained parameters with the injected ones, and with those measured by ourselves using the method detailed in the next paragraphs.
+In the MER catalogue, the Sérsic parameters of galaxies were estimated by fitting each source cutout with \texttt{SourceXtractor++} runs included in the pipeline.
+We compare the obtained parameters with the injected ones and with those we measured using the method detailed in the next paragraphs.